lperez31/ipfs-http-index/readme.md

 The json file contains the names of every file and the IPFS hash.

-## Installation instructions
+## Installation

+* Clone this repository
-* Clone this directory
+* cd to this project directory
 * Execute setup.sh
 * In docker-compose.yml, change PUBLICHOST value to your server domain name or IP
 * Execute "docker-compose up"
 * Create ftp user:
-  * Get into the ftp container with this command: docker-compose exec pureftp bash
+  * In another terminal, cd to this project directory, and get into the ftp container with this command: docker-compose exec pureftpd bash
   * Create the database: pure-pw mkdb
   * Create ftp user: pure-pw useradd REPLACE_BY_YOUR_USER_NAME -m -u ftpuser -d /home/ftpuser
   * Exit: exit